broma-arma/BromA-A3-Framework-Mark3/README.md

 *	- [X] Better way to control player loadouts - switch case for all factions.
 *	- [X] Make a new loadout style with less redundancy.
 *	- [X] Bring back the old way with _primaryrifles etc.
+*	- [ ] Work all current loadouts to have proper variables.
 *	- [ ] Add all the proper endings.
-*	- [ ] Make a script to generate callsigns and radios freqs based on the mission groups.
+*	- [X] Make a script to generate callsigns and radios freqs based on the mission groups.
+*	- [ ] Platoon Roster needs to wait until all players are initialized and have their alias.
+*	- [ ] Look into ditching the group unitInit and use only the unit's name.
 *	- [ ] Fix the ending screen.
 *	- [ ] Comment and document everything.